kevintpeng/Learn-Something-Every-Day/Production-Engineering/Kubernetes.md

 # Kubernetes
 System for automating deployment, scaling and container management + clustering.
-Manages applications, **not machines**. (still need chef to provision machines).
+Manages applications, **not machines**, (still need chef to provision machines) allows distributed components across varied infrastructure (cloud providers).

+Kubernetes addresses the disconnect between how clustered infrastructure is designed and some of the assumptions that applications have about their environment (surrounding infrastructure).

 Google container engine is built on Kubernetes, manages clusters of Docker containers.
 - Users interact with *master* through apis, clis
 - master manages nodes